EdmundBenedict/lordcephei.github.io/pages/inputsyntax.md

       **fragment 1** is &nbsp;`0.001 MIX=A,b=3`, while in
       **fragment 2** it is &nbsp; `0.001`.

       In practice this difference matters only occasionally.
 Usually contents refer to numerical data.
 The parser will read only as many numbers as it needs.
 If &nbsp;**CONV**&nbsp; contains only one number, the difference is moot.
-On the other hand a suppose associates &nbsp;**CONV**&nbsp; with more than one number.
+On the other hand suppose
+      &nbsp;**CONV**&nbsp; may contain more than one number.
 Then the two styles might generate a difference.
-In practice, the parser can only find one number to convert in **fragment 2**, and that is all it would generate.
-For **fragment 1**, the parser would see a second string `MIX=...` but it would not be able to convert it to a number.
+In this case the parser can only find one number to convert in **fragment 2**, and that is all it would generate.
+For **fragment 1**, the parser would see a second string `MIX=...` and attempt to parse it; but it would not be able to convert it to a number.
 Thus, the net effect would be the
       same: only one number would be parsed.

-      _Note:_{: style="color: red"} Whether or not reading only one number produces an error depends on how many number the parser _requires_ of a particular token.
+      _Note:_{: style="color: red"} Whether reading fewer numbers than expected produces an error or not, depends on how many number the parser _requires_ of a particular token.
-      It is an error if the parser requires more numbers than it can read.
-      It can hapen or more than one is sought but only one is sufficient.
+      An error is generated if the parser requires more numbers than it can read, but it can happen that more numbers are sought than are available, but the number available are sufficient.
 For example, &nbsp;**BZ_NKABC**&nbsp; expects three numbers, but you can supply only one or two.
       If _more_ numbers are supplied than are sought, only the number sought are parsed, regardless of how many are supplied.